Episode 58

 Speaker:

 fascinating.
-The GLP one
+The GLP one that

 Speaker:

-lasts just a few minutes,
+your body produces lasts just a few minutes.

 Speaker:

-but oftentimes these cells, which are
+But oftentimes these cells, which are

 Speaker: